Routines

 Different Types of Routines

 Expert teachers identify and build routines.
 Ron Ritchhart (2002) studied classroom routines and organized his observations into two broad categories, mechanics (i.e. management, housekeeping) and learning (i.e. discourse, and thinking).
 In 2024, how we think about teaching and learning has changed.
-Learning Routines can be organized in terms of two large goals Wellbeing (i.e. care, organization) and Curriculum (i.e. thinking and discussion).
+Learning routines can be organized in terms of two large goals Wellbeing (i.e. care, organization) and Curriculum (i.e. thinking and discussion).
 Curriculum routines are designed to support and building thinking individually and collaboratively that results in learning.
 Curriculum routines promote individual learning, going solo- when students are learning through their own thinking or learning through collaboration – where students share and build on each other’s thinking.
 Generally, individual learning routines are individual or teacher directed and collaboration routines are group learning or free discussion.

 References